nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 #change this to change the frequency of the time array
 final_freq_interpol = 60  #this is the timescale of interpolation in units of days

+#make all light curves have the same time array
 df_interpol = uniform_length_spacing(df_lc, final_freq_interpol, include_plot = True )

 # df_lc_interpol has one row per dict in lc_interpol. time and flux columns store arrays.